Classical India - A Journey from Mumbai to Agra

 Day 2 Mumbai

 Arrive into Mumbai in the early hours and transfer to the Abode Mumbai.
-Alternatively upgrade to the Taj Mahal Palace and Tower Hotel.
+Alternatively upgrade to the Vivanta by Taj - President Hotel or the Taj Mahal Palace and Tower Hotel.
 One of the world's great cities, later today explore the city with your guide.
 Close to the hotel is the Gateway of India built to commemorate the visit of King George V in 1911 and the excellent Prince of Wales Museum.
 From here stroll through the historic Colaba district to admire the impressive Gothic Victorian architecture before continuing to Malabar Hill for far-reaching views over the city.
 End the day at the colourful Dhobi ghats where traditional laundryman collect, wash and return the city's linen.
 (N)

 Day 3 Mumbai to Aurangabad – by air